janpetzold/hyperstore/README.md

 Then just start "Listen for XDebug" in VSCode Run & Debug menu.
 Install the PHPUnit and PHP Debug extensions beforehand.

+## Octane

+To speed up the server [Octane](https://laravel.com/docs/11.x/octane#) is used with the [FrankenPHP](https://frankenphp.dev/) server.
+The impact is quite massive, especially subsequent requests to the same endpoint get a response in less than 50ms (including Redis query) on Fargate (~100ms for local development on Docker or Ubuntu) compared to 400ms for the same request using unoptimized `php artisan serve`.

+FrankenPHP only works on Mac or Linux, so on Windows you have to use WSL.
+Setup via

+    composer require laravel/octane
+    php artisan octane:install

+Create a `Caddyfile` and you can serve the application just like this

+    php artisan octane:start --server=frankenphp

+For the Docker image the base of [dunglas/frankenphp](https://hub.docker.com/r/dunglas/frankenphp) was used.

 ## Todos & Known issues

 [x] Add AWS parameter store in terraform using values from .env